 With pregnancy and sometimes the flu comes a rise in temperature.
 For those charting their waking basal temperature, you will see this rise following ovulation.
 A high waking basal temperature that lasts 18 days indicates a pregnancy, according to Toni Weschler’s book “Taking Charge of Your Fertility.”
 The difference is just how high the temperature goes.
 Your temperature during pregnancy will be higher than normal but should not go above 100 degrees F. Fevers associated with the flu are much higher than the higher-than-normal temperatures associated with pregnancy.

 From mild nausea to severe vomiting, this symptom could indicate the flu or pregnancy.
-According to the Centers for Disease Control and Prevention, upset stomach and vomiting are not a common flu symptom for adults, although it can occur in some individuals.
+According to the Centers for Disease Control and Prevention, upset stomach and vomiting are not common flu symptoms for adults, although it can occur in some individuals.
 If you do not normally have stomach upset with the flu, or these symptoms are not subsiding, call your doctor.
 You may be pregnant or have a more serious flu virus that needs treatment.

 Hormonal changes, metabolism changes and the body’s efforts to grow a baby cause a general feeling of fatigue in early pregnancy.
 Many women become so exhausted that by dinnertime they are ready to go to bed for the night.
 The fatigue is similar to that of the flu but tends to last for much of the first trimester, much longer than with the flu.